bretth/django-pq/README.rst

 Monitoring & Admin
 ----------------------

 Jobs are monitored or administered as necessary through the django admin.
 Three admin changelist views show queued jobs, failed jobs, and jobs that have been popped from the queue (in progress, finished or orphaned).
-An admin action allow jobs to be requeued.
+Admin actions allow jobs to be requeued or deleted.

 Connections
 ------------

-Django-pq uses the django backend in place of the RQ Redis connections, so you pass in a connection by referring to it's alias in your django DATABASES settings.
+Django-pq uses the django postgresql backend in place of the RQ Redis connections, so you pass in a connection by referring to it's alias in your django DATABASES settings.
 Surprise surprise we use 'default' if no connection is defined.

 .. code-block:: python